 The exhibitor will be responsible for contacting the superintendent concerning the sale of the carcass immediately after the show.

-arter the show.

 Grand Champion and Reserve Grand Champion will be sold at the 4-H Livestock Auction, if qualified.

-262. On Hoof \$\$\$
+262. On Hoof \$ \$ \$

-263. Carcass \$\$\$
+263. Carcass

-Grand Champion Trophy
+Grand Champion

-Reserve Grand Champion
+Reserve Grand Champion • •